-All rotations must be completed, and paperwork turned in according to the due date as outlined on the Course Schedule.
+All rotations must be completed, and paperwork turned in according to the due date as outlined in the Course Schedule.
 If the paperwork is not turned in on time you will be ineligible to sit for the Final Cognitive Exam.

-Each student will complete the field internship requirement within their own agency if capable.
-Supervision in this setting is to be provided by an EMT (or higher) who meets agency requirements as a preceptor.
+own agency if capable.
+Supervision in this setting is to be provided by an EMT (or higher) who meets agency